 What can you tell the media?

 Protected health information that can identify a patient should typically not be disclosed to the media without the written authorization of the patient.
+Individuals being treated for COVID-19 are entitled to their privacy and should not have to find their PHI on TV unless they have provided explicit written authorization.
 There are definite exceptions for certain limited cases here, for which you may refer to the HIPAA Privacy Rule for guidance.

 The summary is: In the event of an epidemic or pandemic, such as what the Novel Coronavirus is likely to be, follow HIPAA Privacy precautions carefully.
 Disclose only the minimum necessary Protected Health Information (PHI) to public health organizations and friends and family of the affected patient, and only to the extent that this disclosure helps treat the patient or other patients, and is in the patient’s best interests.
 Make sure that all your employees and health care workers are trained and well informed to make any decision using their best judgment.